andreiokcober/rsschool-cv-first-version/cv.md

 ## About me

-I am 24 years old.
+I am 26 years old.
 I love to develop and strive for the best.
 I set a goal to successfully complete the courses.

 ## Skills

+- React (Basic)
 - Git
 - GitHub
 - Figma
-- JavaScript (Basic)
+- JavaScript
 - Html
 - Css(less/Sass)
 - webpack